LivePersonInc/developer-center/pages/Products/SalesForce Integration/overview.md

 	2. Click on the "i" icon next to the relevant Contact, the “Info Bubble” will open and present the data from Salesforce.

-	3. Look for the relevant Case/Opportunity in the bubble, click ‘Link Chat’
+	3. Look for the relevant Case/Opportunity in the bubble, click 'Link Chat’

 	![IIcon](img/iicon.png)